Skip to Content

 When you consistently stay with and play at a Las Vegas resort, odds are that you will receive lucrative comp room offers.

-There is a direct correlation between how much you spend at a property and how much rooms will cost on your next trip.
+There is a direct correlation between how much you spend at a property and how much a room will cost on your next trip.
 Oftentimes, upgraded room options with more space, a better view, or fancier amenities will be cheaper or even free on your next visit, even for low rollers.

 Ultimately, the strategies above for a cheap or free room upgrade in Vegas carry some risk and may not work, especially if Vegas is busy and your hotel is running at capacity.